sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/01_Cloud_IAM_Start.md

 2. Click **Create bucket**.

-<aside>**Note**: If you get a permissions error for bucket creation, sign out and then sign in back in with the Username 1 credentials.</aside>
+**Note**: If you get a permissions error for bucket creation, sign out and then sign in back in with the Username 1 credentials.

 1. Update the following fields, leave all others at their default values:

 <table>
 <tbody>
 <tr>
 <td colspan="1" rowspan="1">

 **Property**
 </td>
 <td colspan="1" rowspan="1">

 **Value**
 </td>
 </tr>
 <tr>
 <td colspan="1" rowspan="1">

 **Name**:
 </td>

 <td colspan="1" rowspan="1">

 _globally unique name (create it yourself!) and click **Continue**._
 </td>
 </tr>
 <tr>
 <td colspan="1" rowspan="1">

 **Location Type:**
 </td>
 <td colspan="1" rowspan="1">
 Multi-Region
 </td>
 </tr>
 </tbody>
 </table>

 Note the bucket name.
 You will use it in a later step.

 1. Click **Create.**

-<aside>**Note**: If you get a permissions error for bucket creation, sign out and then sign in back in with the Username 1 credentials.</aside>
+**Note**: If you get a permissions error for bucket creation, sign out and then sign in back in with the Username 1 credentials.

 ### **Upload a sample file**